Melhefnawi/Match-colors-gitpod/README.md

     ## Content

-    * The text for the Home page was taken from the Wikipedia Artical A
+    * The text for the Home page was taken from the README examples in the love Math profile
-    * The instruction on how to implement validation on the Signup page was taken from a Specific You tube Tutorial.
+    * The main body stucture in the HTML was taken from love Math project
-    * The icons in the footer were taken from Font Awesome.
+    * The main css styling in the css was taken from love Math project.
-    *
+    * Some functions in javascript is from W3 School.

   ## Media

-    * The photos used on the home and sign-up page from this Open Source site
+    * The photos used on the home as logo for game is from Love Math project
-    * The images used for the gallery page were taken from this other open-source site